noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_08_Testnet_Minimal_1.1.md

 1. Scope

-This document defines the minimal local testnet setup currently available in noorchain-core, and explains how PoSS behaves on this testnet in its economic OFF configuration.
+This document defines the minimal local Testnet has no economic purpose.

 It complements: